mikhailshilkov/mikhailio-hugo/content/2016/07/building-a-poker-bot-functional-fold-as-decision-tree-pattern/index.md

 ---
 title: "Building a Poker Bot: Functional Fold as Decision Tree Pattern"
 date: 2016-07-22
-tags: ["F#", "Poker Bot", "Functional Programming"]
+tags: ["FSharp", "Poker Bot", "Functional Programming"]
 thumbnail: teaser.png
 ---

 *This is the fifth part of **Building a Poker Bot** series where I describe my experience developing bot software to play in online poker rooms.
 I'm building the bot with .NET framework and F# language which makes the task relatively easy and very enjoyable.
 Here are the previous parts:*

 - [*Building a Poker Bot: Card Recognition*](https://mikhail.io/2016/02/building-a-poker-bot-card-recognition/)